Dr Maria Cristina Caldarola – Host of “Duet Interviews”

 The symbiotic relationship between a person, his digital twin and avatar.

-In the latest of her Duet interviews, Dr Caldarola,author of Big Data and Law, and Hans-Jürgen Jakobs discuss the concept of monopolies and their effects on today’s life.
+In the latest of her Duet interviews, Dr Caldarola, editor of Data Warehouse as well as author of Big Data and Law, and Ole Sieverding discuss the pros and cons of cyber security insurance

 Dr Maria Cristina Caldarola, LL.M., MBA is the host of “Duet Interviews”, co-founder and CEO of CU³IC UG, a consultancy specialising in systematic approaches to innovation, such as algorithmic IP data analysis and cross-industry search for innovation solutions.